learn-co-curriculum/python-p3-crud-with-sqlalchemy/README.md

 # => [Student 1: Albert Einstein, Grade 6, Student 2: Alan Turing, Grade 11]
 ```

-The former strategy is considered best practice, as it accesses the returned
-objects one at a time and is thus more memory-efficient.

 <details>
   <summary>
     <em>Which method helps make an object's standard output human-readable?</em>